Almost everyone has heard of GEICO, but many may wonder, How does GEICO pay claims? GEICO’s primary objective is making a profit.

 Knowing what to avoid when dealing with a GEICO claims adjuster is one of the first steps to take after filing your personal injury claim.

-A qualified personal injury attorney in your corner can assist you in pursuing fair compensation after an accident.
+A qualified car accident attorney at The Zimmerman Law Firm can assist you in pursuing fair compensation after an accident.
 Here’s some guidance on what to avoid when dealing with a GEICO insurance adjuster.

 You should never accept the first offer made after your car accident.
 Generally speaking, the first offer made by a GEICO claims adjuster is lower than the actual value of your injury claim.